jacek2511/ha_stokercloud_v16/README.md

 When you add the integration, an empty field will appear.
 You need to enter your StokerCloud username.

-Currently the integration is read-only so you do not need to enter your password
+Currently the integration is read-only.

 [latest_release]: https://github.com/jacek2511/ha_stokercloud_v16/releases/latest